labyrinthinesecurity/silhouette/README.md

 ## A word on the reward...

-You will end up with **only as many custom SPN role definitions as clusters**, heopfully meaning somewhre between 10 to 50 role definitions, depending of the complexity of your operating model.
+You will end up with **only as many custom SPN role definitions as clusters**, hopefully meaning somewhre between 10 to 50 role definitions, depending of the complexity of your operating model.

+Much more manageable than the usual bunch of nested groups with a mix up of haphazardly attached built-in and custom roles.